2hoch1/pixel-icon-library/README.md

 <i class="hn hn-icon-name"></i>
 ```

-# License (CC BY 4.0 International)
+# License (Free | Starter | Pro)

 - The icons (.svg/.png) files are free to download and are licensed under CC 4.0
 - By downloading, it is assumed that you agree with the terms mentioned in CC 4.0.
 - You must give appropriate credit, provide a link to the license, and indicate if changes were made.
 - Other files in the repository which are not icons, are licensed under the MIT License.

+### Don't want to attribute?
+[Consider buying a license plan](https://pixeliconlibrary.com/license/).

 # Contribution